Villar Perosa submachine gun

 The Pistola Mitragliatrice Fiat Mod.
 1915, commonly nicknamed the Villar Perosa, was an Italian portable automatic weapon developed during World War I by the Officine di Villar Perosa.

 As it was designed to use 9×19mm ammunition, it is said to be the first submachine gun, although not a true submachine gun by modern standards.
-Due to its extremely high rate of fire, it was nicknamed Pernacchia (literally raspberry, in that context meaning something like fart gun) by its operators.
+Due to its extremely high rate of fire, it was nicknamed Pernacchia (literally raspberry) by its operators.

 Design

 The Villar Perosa was designed as a portable double-barrel machine gun firing a handgun round.
 It consisted of two independent coupled weapons, each with its own barrel, firing mechanism, and separate 25-round magazine.

-Sighting was fixed and poor, and it suffered from extreme handling issues during automatic fire due to lack of a stock or any position at which to hold the weapon.
-As result, it could not be shouldered and fired, and this regard it failed at being an assault weapon.
+Sighting was adjustable for elevation on the infantry model, with five positions available ranging from 100 to 500 meters in 100 meter intervals through a hole in the receiver, and it suffered from handling issues in the early periods of the war as the large shield mount was cumbersome and had a large profile, and later in the war it was replaced with a bipod, which although it didn't provide as much stability as the shield, it was much more mobile and liked by the crews.
+As the gun lacked any stock it could not be shouldered and fired, use of the gun on the assault typically involved the use of the Bassi mount, or some other mount to hold the gun.

 The Villar Perosa operated on a delayed-blowback action.
 On the forward part of each bolts is an extension housing a guided slot.
 These slots are engaged by a lug which cause the bolts to rotate 45° upon firing.
 The bolt's retraction is delayed by the inertia forced by the lug as the bolt rotates.
 Both bolts ride on a spring-loaded guide rod.

 All weapons of the Villar Perosa family, including the O.V.P. submachine gun and Revelli-Beretta carbine, were originally intended to fire a variant of the 9mm Glisenti cartridge, known as Glisenti M.915 "Per Mitragliatrici" ("For Machine-Guns").
 This was a higher-velocity version of the standard Glisenti cartridge with an over-powder wad, designed to improve the penetration abilities of the weak base cartridge.